 -Roman Feiman and Ellie Pavlick, Computer Science, Brown University (for CSCI 2952I/CLPS 1850: Language Processing in Humans and Machines)

 The Department of Sociology embraces a notion of intellectual community enriched and enhanced by diversity along a number of dimensions, including race, ethnicity and national origins, gender and gender identity, sexuality, class and religion.
 We are especially committed to increasing the representation of those populations that have been historically excluded from participation in U.S. higher education.

 Brown University Department of Sociology

-Brown University welcomes students from around the world and recognizes the unique perspectives international students bring enrich the campus community.
-To empower students whose first language is not English, an array of ELL support is available on campus including language and culture workshops and individual appointments.
-For more information about English Language Learning at Brown, contact the ELL Specialists at firstname.lastname@example.org.
+Brown welcomes students from around the country and the world, and their unique perspectives enrich our learning community.
+To support students whose primary language is not English, services are available on campus including language workshops and individual appointments.
+For more information, contact English Language Support at [email protected] or (401) 863-5672.